-All the printer's unique feature and functions can be controlled by the application software via PJL or PCL5 commands.
+All the printer's unique features and functions can be controlled by the application software via PJL or PCL5 commands.

-Among those functions are the following: - Job Control Support using profiles
+Among those functions are the following:

-- Support of various paper sizes see paragraph A-1.2 Paper path control see paragraph A-1.3 Support of semigraphics for application under SAP/R3 see paragraph A-1.4 Euro symbol support for a restricted number of code pages and type faces see paragraph A-1.5 Support of Logical and Physical Pages see paragraph A-1.6 Support of Job Separation see paragraph A-1.7 - Printer set up configuration via PJL commands see chapter A-2 Printer set up configuration via PCL5 commands see chapter A-3 - Support of 13 resident bar codes by privat PCL5 commands see chapter A-5 - Note: For more information regarding PJL and PCL5 programming please refer to the - PJL Printer Job Language (5961-0704) - PCL5 Printer Language Technical Reference Manual (5961-0509) published by Hewlett-Packard [®] Company.
+Job Control Support using profiles see paragraph A-1.1 Support of various paper sizes see paragraph A-1.2 Paper path control see paragraph A-1.3 - Support of semigraphics for application under SAP/R3 see paragraph A-1.4 Euro symbol support for a restricted number of code pa iges and type faces see paragraph A-1.5 - Support of Logical and Physical Pages see paragraph A-1.6 - Support of Job Separation see paragraph A-1.7 - Printer set up configuration via PJL commands see chapter A-2 Printer set up configuration via PCL5 commands see chapter A-3 Support of 13 resident bar codes by special PCL5 com mandsee chapter A-5

+Note: For more information regarding PJL and PCL5 programming please refer to the

+- PJL Printer Job Language (5961-0704)

+- PCL5 Printer Language Technical Reference Manual (5961-0509)

+published by Hewlett-Packard ® Company.